- Can I bring my dog's bed?

 - What is required for my pet to come to It's A Dog's Life Doggy Daycare & Resort?

 It's A Dog's Life welcomes all dogs if they meet all of the following criteria.

 They must be at least 16 weeks old.
-They must have received the Rabies, 6 month Bordetella, and DHLPP vaccine from a licensed veterinarian.
+They must have received the Rabies, 6 month Bordetella, DHLPP, and Canine Influenza H3N2 or combo vaccine from a licensed veterinarian.